morphic-bio/process_features/README.md

 ### Feature barcodes
 To handle sequencing errors, the user specifies a maximum Hamming distance (`-m`).
 If a sequence matches a feature barcode within the Hamming distance and uniquely to a sequence with a minimum distance then it is assigned to that feature barcode.
 For N's up to a maximum specified by the user (`--feature_n`), all possible variations are generated for the N's and checked against the possible sequences.
 If there is a unique best match (minimum Hamming distance) that is less or equal to the maximum Hamming distance then it is assigned to that feature barcode.
 Assignments are tentative, pending the completion of the comprehensive search (unless there is an exact match).
 If there is no exact match, the comprehensive search attempts to find a better match.

+## Feature Assignment by Expectation-Maximization

+For barcodes that are associated with multiple features, an Expectation-Maximization (EM) algorithm can be used to refine feature assignments.
+This is particularly useful in cases of ambiguity, such as high-background data or when multiple feature sequences are very similar.

+The EM algorithm models the observed read counts for each barcode using a mixture of probability distributions.
+The user can choose between two models:
+1.  **Poisson Distribution**: Suitable for data with low to moderate dispersion.
+2.  **Negative Binomial Distribution**: Recommended for overdispersed count data, which is common in single-cell sequencing.

+The fitting process can be configured to run in two or three phases:
+-   **Two-Phase Fitting**: In the first phase, a model is fitted to the top features that constitute a bulk of the reads (e.g., 80%).
+In the second phase, the remaining features are fitted.
+-   **Three-Phase Fitting**: This adds a preliminary phase to identify and exclude outlier features that may be due to contamination or other artifacts before proceeding with the two-phase fitting.

+Based on the final model, the algorithm calculates the posterior probability of each feature being the true source of the reads for a given barcode.
+A feature is assigned a count if its posterior probability exceeds the threshold set by `--gposterior`.

 ## UMI de-duplication

 #### Introduction